Suicide Prevention Month: How to Be a Real-Life Ally to Your Adventuring Party

 - Text the Crisis Text Line HOME at 741741

 Bianca Bickford is a lifelong geek living deep in the heart of Texas.
 She can be found running around the jungles of Chult or pulling off the biggest heist in Waterdavian history.
 She works with local game stores to bring D&D to new players and girls.
-She is a contributor on DMs Guild and can be found on Twitter @BiancaBickford.
+She is a contributor to DMs Guild and can be found on Twitter @BiancaBickford.

 We received a link to another website as a resource for individuals who may be struggling with substance use disorder: